-Orbit also organises the home assessments from occupational therapists to identify potential areas in daily life that the elderly person may struggle with and work out the best way to solve these problems.
-You will need an occupational therapist’s report to apply to funding.
+You can receive a home assessment from occupational therapists through the service, in order to identify potential areas in daily life that the elderly person may struggle with and work out the best way to solve these problems.
+You will need an occupational therapist’s report to apply for funding.

-Contact Orbit Care and Repair for initial advice on the process, to organise a home visit from an occupational therapist, or for any other questions about home adaptations or funding that you may have.
+Use the contact details for them below to receive initial advice on the process, to organise a home visit from an occupational therapist, or for any other questions about home adaptations or funding that you may have.

 Grants Available in Suffolk for Larger Home Alterations